kubernetes/website/content/en/docs/reference/config-api/kubeadm-config.v1beta4.md

 <code>string</code>
 </td>
 <td>
-   <p>KubeConfigPath is used to specify the actual file path or URL to the kubeconfig file from which to load cluster information</p>
+   <p><code>kubeConfigPath</code> is used to specify the actual file path or URL to the kubeconfig
+file from which to load cluster information.</p>
 </td>
 </tr>
 </tbody>